 Ha Long is also famous for squid-sausages, which is told to be delicious and fragrant only when processed by restaurants here.
 The food is a fusion of hashed squid and mysterious spices that only the chefs know, molded into round pieces and then fried in boiling oil.
 This special dish can be found anywhere along the shore from Quang Ninh to Hai Phong, but nowhere has the same level of deliciousness like in Ha Long.

 Squid Sausage - a famous specialty

 The diversity of shrimps, from the luxurious one like lobsters to the other common shrimps, is another outstanding feature of cuisine in Ha Long.
-To many local people, a dish of streamed shrimps, served with lemonadized salt and a dish of freshly spicy vegetables, is an ideal meal for a joyful friendly union.
+To many local people, a dish of streamed shrimps, served with salt dip and a dish of freshly spicy vegetables, is an ideal meal for a joyful friendly union.

 Con Temple Festival is an annual events organized on the 22nd and the 23rd of February.

 Hue Festival, with participation of 40 international art troupes, including a big number of traditional ones from 30 countries, promises to give tourists golden chances to appreciate different traditions through numerous art performances of varied origins, styles and genres: from East to West, court to folk, music, dance, drama to costume exhibit.